mobxjs/mobx/docs/intro/concepts.md

 _Side effects_ are useful in any place where you need to kick off some imperative code automatically if the _state_ changed.
 This is useful **to achieve effects** like logging to the console or sending changes to the server.

 All _views_ must be **pure**.
 They are not allowed to change _state_.
 This applies even to _side effects_.
-This might sound a bit contradictionary, but it means that you are allowed to do anything in side effects, except for changing the state.
+This might sound like a contradiction, but it means that you are allowed to do anything in side effects, except for changing the state.
-This is strictly speaking not a technically requirement of Mobservable, it is a designed contraint to protect your sanity :).
+This is strictly speaking not a technically requirement of Mobservable, it is a designed constraint to protect your sanity :).

 ## Illustration